JieweiWei/lnet/README.md

 # lnet
-lnet is a lightweight frame network.
+lnet is a lightweight network frame.

 ## requirement